Simula Research Laboratory /

 man view-certificate

-Check-Certificate verifies a certificate, by verifying its chain from a given Root CA certificate, and optionally a Certificate Revokation List (CRL) for certificate revokations.
+Check-Certificate verifies a certificate, by verifying its chain from a given Root CA certificate, and optionally a Certificate Revocation List (CRL) for certificate revocations.
 The checks are made using OpenSSL.
 If GnuTLS and/or Network Security Services (NSS) are installed as well, the verification is also made by these implementations in addition.
-This ensures that β in case of success β the certificate and its chain works with all three major X.509 implementations.
+This ensures that β in case of success β the certificate and its chain work with all three major X.509 implementations.
 Examples:

 Verify the server certificate in My-Server-Certificate.crt using the Root CA certificate in My-CA-Certificate.crt: